-HUD Opportunity Indicators for Petaluma populations are presented in Table E22Table E22Table E22Table E22Table E22 above.
+HUD Opportunity Indicators for Petaluma populations are presented in Table E22 above.
 Environmental health scores for all racial/ethnic groups in the City are higher than the Countywide scores.
 Environmental health scores range from 83.8 for the Hispanic population to 84.2 for the White population.
-For the population below the federal poverty level, environmental health indices range from 83.6 for the Hispanic population to 84.1 for the Native American population.
+For the population below the federal poverty level, environmental health indices range from 83.6 for the Hispanic population.
 Environmental health index scores for the total population and population below the poverty level are comparable in Petaluma.

-The distribution of units selected to meet the RHNA by CalEnviroScreen 4.0 percentile score are presented in Table E25Table E25Table E25 and Figure E39Figure E39Figure E39.
+The distribution of units selected to meet the RHNA by CalEnviroScreen 4.0 percentile score are presented in Table E25 and Figure E39.
 Nealy 48 percent of units are in the tract with the lowest CalEnviroScreen 4.0 score.
 It is important to note that this tract received a score of 60.6 and is not at the higher end of the range presented.
 Three percent of lower income units, 1.4 percent of moderate income units, and 33 percent of above moderate income units are in tracts scoring within the 30th percentile (best scores).
 Although 65.7 percent of lower income units are in the lowest scoring tract, the City also allocates 75.5 percent of moderate income units and 34 percent of above moderate income units in this section of the City.
 The City's RHNA strategy includes a mix of unit types located throughout the City and does not concentrate units of a single income level in any area.
-There are also several mixed income sites that include both lower and above moderate income units in areas with better CalEnviroScreen 4.0 scores, ensuring units of all income levels are allocated in tracts with variable scores.
+There are also several mixed income sites that include both lower and above moderate income units in tracts with better CalEnviroScreen 4.0 scores, ensuring units of all income levels are allocated in tracts with variable scores.